Are you traveling soon to the Arctic Circle and you’re wondering how to photograph the Northern Lights? I’ve got you covered!

 The cold of the Polar night will discharge your camera battery like crazy!
 So it’s important to bring extra batteries with you (another reason why you should use a camera and not a phone).

 Make sure to keep these extra batteries safely tucked in a pouch or pocket close to your body (your warmth will protect them from the freezing temperatures of the Arctic).
-And only expose them to the cold when you actually start using them.
+And only expose them to the cold when you start using them.

 05. Remote control